 Now, I schedule cookie making on a Sunday mid-morning.
 It leaves me with a cheery smile and continuously talking about food science for the rest of the day.
 Two kitchen shelves have become home for every type of flour imaginable, different % dark chocolates, all types of sugar, and oils whilst the fridge is stocked with unsalted butter.
 I know a cookie passes the taste test if my son asks could I make it again.

 Now, just so you know, I do watch what I eat.
 Basically, I watch what I eat, so I DON’T HAVE to watch what I eat.
 I don’t eat all the cookies in the cookie jar,(I honestly probably eat more of the dough than the finished product!).
 I play around with ingredients, and I enjoy eating nutritionally.
 I like to provide my body with what it needs to function and function well, hence cookie recipe development to satisfy all my needs.

 That’s just me.

 I’m not suggesting you bake cookies all day long; what I am suggesting is that if you happen to feel unmotivated, irritable, agitated, or just bored, think about what you used to enjoy, what used to make you smile, what brings value to your life, then go do it, or adapt it during lockdown, noting how you feel after.
 Do you walk around with a cheery smile?
 Is your mood that bit brighter?
 You never know, you may just find your sense of motivation returning.

-If you would like to know more regarding Behavioural Change and Cognitive Behavioural Therapy, please comment below or send an email to email@example.com – I’ll be happy to chat.
+If you would like to know more regarding Behavioural Change and Cognitive Behavioural Therapy, please get in touch via the form here – I’ll be happy to chat.